Simphony to QuickBooks Integration via Shogo: Methods, Setup and Key Considerations

 1. Journal Entry

-This doesn’t have a customer setup, since Journal Entry doesn’t need it.
+This doesn’t have a customer setup because Journal Entry doesn’t require one.

 We have another option that records a journal entry.
-It will create one journal covering all sales with configured class and location.
+It will create a single journal covering all sales with the configured class and location.

 General settings screen showing sales posting method, class, location, and memo configuration in accounting dashboard.